Get PeakVisor App

 The price of a day ticket at the window varies depending on the day, but it is over $200.
 On peak season days, it can run as high as $230.
 Luckily, there are at least two ways to avoid paying full price:

 • Book your pass online in advance.
 This method will save you 10% on regular days and 5% during peak season.
-Book early, because the resort has begun limiting the sale of day passes during the busiest days to prevent massive queues at the lifts.
+Book early because the resort has begun limiting the sale of day passes during the busiest days to prevent massive queues at the lifts.
 As of December 10th, day passes during Christmas are sold out for 2022.

 • Season Pass.
 But this is unlikely to be economical unless you plan to stay for at least a few weeks.
 There are a few different options to choose from.
-The Rendezvous Pass ($2100) comes with an Ikon Base Pass and a Mountain Collective Pass attached, while the Grand Pass ($1900) is just unlimited days at Jackson.
+The Rendezvous Pass ($2100) has an Ikon Base Pass and a Mountain Collective Pass attached, while the Grand Pass ($1900) is just unlimited days at Jackson.
 The Mid-week ByPass blacks out weekends and some select holidays.

 Multi-Resort Passes